Mark S. Chang: In the legislature

 Chang was sworn into the House of Delegates on January 14, 2015.
-He has been a member of the Appropriations Committee during his entire tenure, and became the committee's vice chair in 2021.
+He was a member of the Appropriations Committee during his entire tenure, including as the committee's vice chair from 2021 to 2025.

 On December 5, 2023, Chang announced that he would run for Congress in Maryland's 3rd congressional district, seeking to succeed retiring U.S. Representative John Sarbanes.
 He was defeated in the Democratic primary election by state senator Sarah Elfreth on May 14, 2024, placing fifth with 5.0 percent of the vote.

+In February 2026, Chang announced that he would run for the Maryland Senate in 2026, seeking to succeed state senator Pamela Beidle, who had announced her retirement hours before the candidate filing deadline and endorsed Chang to succeed her.
+During his campaign, he said he would prioritize protecting state investments and assisting families facing economic strain, especially those affected by cuts to Medicaid and Supplemental Nutrition Assistance Program benefits by the One Big Beautiful Bill Act.

 Political positions

 Crime

 During the 2018 legislative session, Chang introduced legislation to make human trafficking a felony offense.

 In March 2021, Chang expressed concern following the 2021 Atlanta spa shootings and later attended and spoke at a rally at the Lincoln Memorial honoring the victims.

 Development initiatives

 During the 2016 legislative session, Chang voted to override Governor Larry Hogan's veto on a bill to provide $2 million toward Maryland Hall for the Creative Arts renovations.

 In 2019, Chang introduced legislation to fund developments at the Laurel Park.